rsimac/aav_extension/README.md

 # aav_extension
-Chrome browser extension for aavirtual airline, allowing for automated flight prefill to SimBrief
+Chrome browser extension for AAVirtual (https://aavirtual.com) airline, allowing for automated flight prefill to SimBrief

 ## Description
 This Chrome Browser Extension provides the SimBrief links for pre-filling the scheduled flights visible on Pilot Data page.